 testing conducted for measuring the sensitivity of a person's hearing threshold in decibels.

 standard unit used to measure sound pressure level.
 The decibel scale is logarithmic; every five dBA is a doubling of the sound pressure level.
 “A” weighting is standard weighting of the audible frequencies designed to reflect the response of the human ear to noise.

 “C” weighting is standard weighting of the audible frequencies commonly used for measuring peak sound pressure levels.

-using controls such as chemical fume hoods to work with chemicals, installing physical barriers to control a mechanical hazard, and physically changing a machine or work environment
+Using controls such as chemical fume hoods to work with chemicals, installing physical barriers to control a mechanical hazard, and/or physically changing a machine or work environment

 unit of measure for noise frequency in cycles per second.
 (1 cycle/ second= 1Hz)